durrantlab/molmoda-docs/docs/docking/tutorials/td001/index.md

 ## Compounds

-We first need to load the compounds of interest to conduct the docking simulations.
+We first must load the compounds of interest to conduct the docking simulations.
 The compounds we'll be working with can be imported from a SMILES file, which encodes each compound's structure in text format.
 This file can be downloaded [here](./td001.smiles){:download="td001.smiles"}.
 The steps below guide you through loading these compounds into MolModa for docking.